-Environment of the breeder
+The environment of the breeder

 Be sensitive to anything in the area that can cause harm to the puppies.
 Clean areas are always a good factor.
-You should also see if the premise is not suffering from overpopulation of dogs, that is also another point to consider.
+You should also see if the premise is not suffering from overpopulation of dogs; that is also another point to consider.

-Reputation of the breeder
+The reputation of the breeder

-Mostly good breeders are:
+Most good breeders are: